moskytw/elegant-concurrency-lab/README.rst

 Elegant Concurrency
 ===================

-It's the example code of `PyCon TW 2017 <https://tw.pycon.org/2017/>`_.
-The slides will release after the talk.
+It's the example codes of “Elegant Concurrency” talk in `PyCon TW 2017
+<https://tw.pycon.org/2017/>`_.
+The slides will release later.

-The files are grouped into 3 parts.
+The files are grouped into three parts.

 Channel-Based Concurrency